fewagency/boilerplate-pattern-library/README.md

 Other ways to do it is to just get a zip file of this repo from github and start from that, or clone the repo and then recursively remove all `.git` folders.

-Remember to remove this section from this README as it won't be relevant when your new project no longer represents a boilerplate repo!

 ## Development installation
 1. Clone the git-repository into a directory of your choice.
-2. In the project directory, run `composer create-project` to bootstrap and install dependencies.
+2. In the project directory, run `composer create-project` to bootstrap and install composer dependencies.
-3. In the project directory, run `composer update` to use the latest dependencies.

 ### Building assets
 We're using [Laravel's Elixir](http://laravel.com/docs/elixir) for assets, so run `npm install` in the project root